tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

 Once all files are uploaded, the user can generate the SDR representations using the files stored in Blob Storage and then download the output file.

 **3. Run Listening Mode**

-To run our Azure Cloud Experiment, the Queue Message specifies the name of the Uploaded Blob Storages which is storing.csv file ready to genenerate Sdr representation, the Download Blob Storage which is saving outfile and Table Storage which is storing all parameters for SDR Representation.
+To run our Azure Cloud Experiment, the Queue Message specifies the name of the Uploaded Blob Storages which is storing.csv file ready to genenerate Sdr representation, the Download Blob Storage which is saving outfile and Table Storage which is storing all parameters for SDR Representation.<br/>
 This is example queue message:
 ~~~json
 {